Home Mechanics Gases and liquids

 Flow around spherical bodies (Stokes’ law of friction)

 Stokes' law of friction describes the drag force acting on a spherical body around which a laminar flow passes.
-Flow resistance and drag coefficient When a fluid (liquid or gas) flows around a...
+Flow resistance and drag coefficient When a...

 Turbulators (vertex generators) on the wing of an airplane to generate a turbulent flow around it